There are 7 million breeding pairs!

 A baby penguin is called a chick.
 They also might be referred to as nestlings.
 A group of baby penguins is called a crèche, where the chicks huddle together for warmth as well as against predators.
 This allows the parents to go hunting for food to bring back.
 After about two months, the fluffy down is replaced by waterproof feathers, and the chick is now ready to make their first trip to sea to hunt on their own.

 The chinstrap penguin lives to be about 20 years old.
 The reported oldest living chinstrap penguin in North America was 32 years old in 2015 and was living in Moody Gardens in Texas.

 In August 2018 the IUCN estimated that the population of chinstrap penguins at 8 million individuals.
 They are the most abundant of all penguin species and listed as “Least Concern,” although overall their population is declining.

 They are found on Circumpolar, Sub Antarctic and Antarctic islands and the Antarctic Peninsula.
 When breeding, they are not on ice but remain on the rocky coast.
 The most populous colony of chinstrap penguins is found on Zavodovski Island, which is an island in the South Sandwich Islands.

-While this island is just is just 3 miles (5 km) long and 3 miles wide, it supports more than a million breeding pairs of chinstrap penguins!
+While this island is just 3 miles (5 km) long and 3 miles wide, it supports more than a million breeding pairs of chinstrap penguins!

 - The Falkland Islands